bennettlindberg/bennettlindberg/README.md

 ## 👋 Hello!

 I'm Bennett Lindberg, a Computer Science student at Northwestern University's McCormick School of Engineering.
-This past summer, I interned with [Code Platoon](https://www.codeplatoon.org/) as a full-stack software engineering teaching assistant helping 38 military veterans and spouses learn web development.
+I am skilled at full-stack web development and am interested in Programming Languages research.
+You can find out more about me on my website!

 ***Website: [bennettlindberg.com](https://bennettlindberg.com)***